How I Reversed My Hashimoto’s Disease Naturally

 Blood sugar matters for everyone (especially those with Hashimoto’s) because it’s a huge stressor on your body and endocrine system.

-Let’s just say you have hashimotos… and adrenal fatigue (raises hand)… your body is already working too hard to reach homeostasis with all of this craziness, so now you’re going to throw all of this sugar at it?
-Bad idea.
-Blood sugar spikes stress out your body, your adrenals, and do absolutely no good for your thyroid.
+Let’s just say you have Hashimoto’s… and adrenal fatigue (raises hand)… your body is already working too hard to reach homeostasis with all of this craziness, so now you’re going to throw all of this sugar at it?
+It all adds up!

 I came to find also through my NTP work that I was eating way too much sugar.
 Even with avoiding processed foods, I was still eating too much fruit and carbs and just not enough fat to balance it all out.
 Here’s what I focused on…